How To Test The Crank Sensor (1994-1996 3.9L, 5.2L, 5.9L Chrysler)

 2. 2

-Connect the red lead of your multimeter to the battery positive (+) terminal.
+Connect the red lead of the multimeter directly on the batter positive (+) terminal.

 3. 3